 Goals should be actionable, easy to understand, and achievable.
 They should have a fixed time frame, usually three months to a year.

-Product goals should be tied to metrics.
+Product goals as a translation of product vision should be tied to metrics.
 This helps you accurately measure how well you’ve achieved each product goal.

 Goal: Increase revenue by at least double